The Industry's First Hierarchical Taxonomy of IT Services, Towers, and Cost Sources

 - The TBM taxonomy: A common language that normalizes tech-speak and business-speak to connect IT and the business

 These resources are openly available to the TBM Council members to use with proper attribution and respect of trademarks and copyrights.

 TBM Council Standards Committee

-As part of our standardization initiatives, the TBM Council Standards Committee, chaired by Atticus Tysen, SVP & CIO at Intuit, will be hosting two virtual events every month.
-These events are designed to inform the TBM Council members and get their input on TBM Standards and Research.
+As part of our standardization initiatives, the TBM Council Standards Committee, chaired by Atticus Tysen, SVP Product Development, Chief Information Security & Fraud Prevention Officer at Intuit, will be hosting a monthly Open Forum.
+The Open Forums are available to all Council members and encourage open dialogue and feedback on the topic presented.

 Upcoming Committee Events

-Governed by the Standards Committee, the TBM Council Workgroups are designed to foster collaboration between senior technology leaders and TBM Council partners.
+Governed by the Standards Committee, the TBM Council Strategy Communities are designed to foster collaboration between senior technology leaders and TBM Council partners.
 They are a great opportunity to connect with your global IT peers to share insights and gain knowledge.

-The purpose of the workgroups is to develop thought leadership, frameworks, competency models, research, industry-specific TBM taxonomies, and other deliverables to advance the IT profession and promote TBM adoption worldwide.
+The purpose of the Strategy Communities is to develop thought leadership, frameworks, competency models, research, industry-specific TBM taxonomies, and other deliverables to advance the IT profession and promote TBM adoption worldwide.